- About us»

 Blackpool rose to prominence as a major centre of tourism in England when a railway was built in the 1840s connecting it to the industrialised regions of Northern England.
 The railway made it much easier and cheaper for visitors to reach Blackpool, triggering an influx of settlers, such that in 1876 Blackpool was incorporated as a borough, governed by its own town council and aldermen.
 In 1881, Blackpool was a booming resort with a population of 14,000 and a promenade complete with piers, fortune-tellers, public houses, trams, donkey rides, fish-and-chip shops and theatres.

-other: Lancashire, Mid Lancashire, East Lancashire, Lancaster and Wyre, Blackburn with Darwen, Blackpool, Chorley and West Lancashire
+Other: Lancashire, Lancaster and Wyre, Mid Lancashire, Blackburn with Darwen, Blackpool, East Lancashire, Chorley and West Lancashire